 Plant tissues with high levels of salts may require desalting or dialysis after extraction prior to IEF.
 For isoelectric focusing (IEF) or 2D gel applications, reduction and alkylation of the protein sample is highly recommended.
 Reduction with tributylphosphine and subsequent alkylation with iodoacetamide improves resolution, allows greater sample loads, and therefore, improves visualization of low abundant proteins.
 It is also suggested to determine the protein concentration of the sample.
 The protein concentration may be determined by use of the Bradford Reagent (Catalog Number B6916).

-- 1. Reduce the protein sample by adding tributylphosphine (TBP, Catalog Number T7567).
-TBP is an uncharged reducing agent for the reduction of disulfide bonds.
-The 200 mM TBP stock solution is stored under argon in a flame sealed ampule.
-TBP is added to a final concentration of 5 mM (25 μ l of the 200 mM TBP stock solution per ml of protein sample) and incubated at ambient temperature for 1 hour. - Alkylate the protein sample with Alkylating Reagent lodoacetamide (Catalog Number A3221).
-Iodoacetamide is an alkylating reagent for cysteine and histidine residues in proteins.
-Iodoacetamide eliminates artifacts of disulfide formation during electrophoresis, resulting in less streaking and better resolution.
-Add iodoacetamide to a final concentration of 15 mM (30 μl of a 0.5 M solution of iodoacetamide per ml of protein sample) and incubate for 1.5 hours at room temperature. - 3.
-Centrifuge the final reduced and alkylated protein sample at $16,000-20,000 \times g$ for five minutes at room temperature to pellet any insoluble material. - 4.
+1. Reduce the protein samples (from steps 14 and 18) by adding tributylphosphine (TBP, Catalog Number T7567).
+The 200 mM Tributylphosphine Stock Solution is stored under argon in a flame sealed ampule.
+TBP is added to a final concentration of 5 mM (25 μ l of the 200 mM TBP stock solution per ml of protein sample) and incubated at ambient temperature for 1 hour.
+TBP is an uncharged reducing agent for disulfide bonds of cysteine residues.
+The reagent is ideally suited for preparation of protein samples prior to IEF and 2D electrophoresis.

+- Alkylate the protein samples with the 0.5 M lodoacetamide Solution.
+Add iodoacetamide to a final concentration of 15 mM (30 μl of the 0.5 M lodoacetamide Solution per ml of protein sample) and incubate for 1.5 hours at room temperature. lodoacetamide is an alkylating reagent for cysteine and histidine residues in proteins. lodoacetamide eliminates artifacts of disulfide formation during electrophoresis, resulting in less streaking and better resolution. - 3.
+Centrifuge the final reduced and alkylated protein samples at $16,000-20,000 \times g$ for five minutes at room temperature to pellet any insoluble material. - 4.
 The protein sample is now ready for loading onto IEF gels.
-The protein concentration of the sample may need to be adjusted by further dilution with Reagent Type 4 Working Solution prior to loading.
+The protein concentration of the sample may need to be adjusted by further dilution with the appropriate extraction reagent prior to loading.